Welcome!

 Opening Worship, October 9

-On Thursday evening, October 9, at 7:00 pm, we will start with Opening Worship at First United Methodist Church Pueblo located at 310 W. 11th Street, Pueblo, CO 81003.
-You may watch the opening worship remotely via the video stream that will start at 7:00 pm.
-Link to be provided later.
+On Thursday evening, October 9, at 7:00 pm, we will begin with Opening Worship at First United Methodist Church located at 310 W. 11th Street, Pueblo, CO 81003.
+First United Methodist Church in Pueblo is approximately a 20-minute walk (mostly flat) from the Pueblo Convention Center and a 5-minute drive away by car.
+Visitors and Guests who are not delegates may watch the opening worship service remotely via the video stream, which will start at 7:00 pm.ย

 Convention Business, October 10-11